naseffxiv/nase.gg/README.md

 # How to contribute

-Thank you for your interest in contributing to our Docusaurus project!
 This guide will walk you through the steps to fork the repository, make changes, and submit a pull request (PR) to contribute.

+If you already know how to ccontribute to a GitHub repository, feel free to skip this.

 ## Table of Contents